Skyr: History

-Skyr is mentioned in a number of medieval Icelandic sources, including Egil's saga and Grettis saga.
-It is however unclear how similar this was to modern-day skyr, as no detailed descriptions of skyr exist from this period.
-Originally it was made from sheep milk, but today the world is most familiar with the cow's milk version.
+Skyr is mentioned in several medieval Icelandic sources, including Egil's saga and Grettis saga.
+However, it is not known how similar this was to modern skyr because no detailed description of medieval skyr has survived.
+Originally, skyr was made from sheep's milk, but today the world is more familiar with cow's milk skyr.

-In Scandinavia different versions of the word skyr have been used for various cultured milk products since the middle ages and still today.
-These are usually made without any cooking, but by adding culture to skimmed milk and leaving it to ferment.
-Rennet is usually not used.
-This skyr (skjør in standard Norwegian) might be eaten with bread, watered down and drunk, cooked in porridge, mixed with sour-cream to dip flatbread in, or cooked to split into curds such as in skjørost, gamalost or skjør-kjuke for eating and sour whey for drinking.
+In Scandinavia, versions of the word skyr have been used for various cultured milk products since the middle ages and continue today.
+These are usually made without cooking, by adding culture to skimmed milk and leaving it to ferment.
+Rennet is not usually used.
+This skyr (skjør in standard Norwegian) might be eaten with bread, watered down and drunk, cooked in porridge, or mixed with sour-cream as a dip for flatbread, or cooked to split into curds such as in skjørost, gamalost or skjør-kjuke for eating and sour whey for drinking.

-A process more similar to the Icelandic skyr is found in Østerdalen, Norway.
-Here a product called kjellermjølk is made by heating skimmed milk, cooling it, then adding the culture and often rennet gradually.
-The resulting split liquid can be kept for months.
+A food more similar to the Icelandic skyr is found in Østerdalen, Norway.
+Kjellermjølk is made by heating skimmed milk, cooling it, then adding the culture (and often rennet) gradually.
+The resulting split liquid can be consumed for months.

 Nutrition

 Skyr is a high-protein, low-fat product made from low-fat milk, varying slightly between brands.
 Unflavored skyr has roughly 13 g protein, 4 g carbohydrates, and 0.2 g fat per 100 g.

-Uses

-Skyr is usually mixed with sugar and cream.
-A traditional Icelandic dish is made of roughly equal amounts of skyr and porridge.
-Skyr is often mixed with jam or fruit for a dessert, with prepared fish for dinner, or with cereals for breakfast.
-Contemporary uses include using skyr as a cheesecake topping and as an ingredient in milkshake or fruit smoothies.
+This is approximately 16g of protein per 100 kcal, compared to skimmed milk at 10g of protein per 100 kcal.
+This is due to the high retention of whey in the finished product.